-Craig Calcaterra is a writer based in New Albany, Ohio.
-He is the writer and editor of the daily baseball, news, and culture newsletter, Cup of Coffee, the book Rethinking Fandom: How to beat the Sports-Industrial Complex at its Own Game (Belt Publishing 2022), and the upcoming book Stars of Major League Baseball (Abbeville Press 2023).
+Craig Calcaterra is the writer and editor of the daily baseball, news, and culture newsletter, Cup of Coffee, and the books Rethinking Fandom: How to beat the Sports-Industrial Complex at its Own Game (Belt Publishing 2022), Stars of Major League Baseball (Abbeville Press 2023), and Legends of Major League Baseball (Abbeville Press, 2023).

 Craig was the winner of the 2012 Joe Posnanski Award, honoring the top internet baseball writer of the year.
 In 2014, Craig was one of 24 writers selected out of 13,000 applicants to receive the inaugural Amtrak Writers Residency.
 He took his trip in June 2015 and wrote about it.